-His wife and mother stood by his bedside awaiting his death.
-When he survived the night, the doctors said he might live but would be paralyzed for life.
+His wife and mother stood by his bedside, awaiting his death.
+He survived the night.
+The doctors said he might live but would be paralyzed for life.
 When their diagnosis proved wrong, they said he would never be able to use his right leg.
-When he moved that leg, they said he would never have full range of motion and would need a cane to walk.
+After physical therapy, he moved his right leg.
+They said he would never have full range of motion, and would need a cane to walk.
 “None of their predictions came true,” said Adam.
 “They didn’t know how big of a God we serve.”

 After spending a month in the hospital, Adam returned home in a wheelchair with an external fixator attached to his leg to maintain the correct position of the leg as it heals.
 The doctors drilled sixty-nine holes in Adam’s leg to attach the device.
 I couldn’t work,” said Adam.
 “But God blessed me.
 My business partner continued to give me half of our business income the entire time I was confined to the wheelchair.”

 Adam endured a slow and painful recovery.
 When a bone did not heal properly, the doctors would break the bone and reset it.
 Powerful drugs were prescribed to ease the pain.
 One day, Adam realized he had become dependent on the drugs.
 He stopped taking his pain medication and suffered withdrawals.
-Rather than become a drug addict, he endure his pain until it was unbearable before seeking relief.
+Rather than become a drug addict, he chose to endure the pain until it was unbearable.

 A turning point came when a friend invited Adam to volunteer at the Louisiana Chapter of the National Multiple Sclerosis Society’s annual 150 Mile Bike Tour for Cure.
 The event raises funds critical for programs and services that assist people living with Multiple Sclerosis.
 The two-day bicycle tour had rest stops provided every 10 miles for the cyclists.
 Volunteers were needed to distribute food and water at each stop.